AdaCore/gnatstudio/docs/users_guide/projects.rst

   switches you need.
 This makes it easier to move from an older setup (e.g. Makefile, script) to GPS by copying and pasting switches.

-  You can add any switch to the entry field, even if there's no corresponding button.
+  You can add any switch to the entry field, even if there is no corresponding button.
 In this case, GPS forwards it to the tool when called, without trying to represent it graphically on the page.